Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 It provides orders for the *Order Management System* (OMS) and authorizations for the *Payments* module.

 **POS**
 With the cloud-based POS system of the *Actindo Core1 Platform*, you not only control your online channels via Actindo, but can also easily integrate your offline stores.
-The *Venduo POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.
+The *POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.
 You can integrate POS-Systems with multi location and multi cash register handling.
 It provides payment data to be posted in the *Accounting* module.